kovacshuni/koauth/README.md

-# KOauth - Asynchronous Scala Library for OAuth 1.0a
+# KOAuth - Asynchronous Scala Library for OAuth 1.0a

 **Not released yet.
 Work is in progress.
 Not ready for any kind of testing or using in production.**

-This library aids calculations according to the [Oauth 1.0a](http://oauth.net/core/1.0a/) specifications for both HTTP server and client.
+This library aids calculations according to the [OAuth 1.0a](http://oauth.net/core/1.0a/) specifications for both HTTP server and client.

 * Provider library: Verifying and responding to HTTP requests according to OAuth 1.0 specifications.